 You can check out the following hotels that have positive reviews:

-- Ramada Hotels and Suites Sharjah – this hotel was recently renovated, so you can expect modern and very comfortable accomodation and everything that goes along with that.
+Ramada Hotels and Suites Sharjah – this hotel was recently renovated, so you can expect modern and very comfortable accommodation and everything that goes along with that.
 A gym, a spa, a pool, luxury rooms… whatever you need, it’s there!
-A sopping centre is also nearby, plus their restaurant is excellent.
+A shopping center is also nearby, plus their restaurant is excellent.

-- Hotel Holiday International – a beautiful view of of Khalid Lagoon is what sets this hotel apart from the competition and the Gold Souq market is very near by, so you will be able to truly experience Sharjah this way.
+Hotel Holiday International – a beautiful view of Khalid Lagoon is what sets this hotel apart from the competition and the Gold Souq market is very nearby, so you will be able to truly experience Sharjah this way.
 Of course, the rooms are splendid and there is a pool and a gym for the guests.
 As for the food, you can choose between three different restaurants.
 Enjoy!

 All these hotels are located in good neighbourhoods, and are considered family-friendly hotels.